caryacademylibrary/roomtag/README.md

    Click **Publish**.

-   **What this does:** anyone who already has a specific trip code can look up that one trip (so students can log in) and submit their own roommate request.
-Nobody can browse the full list of trips, edit a roster, lock requests, generate assignments, or delete a trip without being signed in as an administrator.
-This is a real, enforced security boundary — it doesn't depend on hiding a link or a password inside the app.
+   **What this does:** the trip document itself (name, room list, locked status) is publicly readable so students can look up a trip by its trip code — but it never contains anyone's private login code.
+Login codes live in their own `logins` subcollection, where a specific code is only readable if you already know its exact value; nobody can browse the full list of codes for a trip without being signed in as an administrator.
+The same pattern protects `requests`: a specific student's roommate picks are only readable or writable by whoever holds that student's private login code, and the full list of everyone's requests can only be listed by an administrator.
+Nothing lets one student read or edit another student's submission, and nothing lets anyone browse the full roster of login codes, without being signed in as an administrator.

 ## 3. Turn on administrator login